terraform-aviatrix-modules/terraform-aviatrix-azure-route-server/README.md

 :---|:---|:---
-resource_group_name | | Resource group name, in case you want to use an existing resource group. network_domain | | Network domain used for segmentation.
+resource_group_name | | Resource group name, in case you want to use an existing resource group. network_domain | | Network domain used for segmentation. vng_sku | Standard | SKU to use to deploy the VNG.

 ### Outputs
 This module will return the following outputs: